cherise215/advchain/README.md

     optimizer.step()
 ```

-## News:
-[2022-07-16] now support 3D augmentation (beta)!
-Please see `advchain/example/adv_chain_data_generation_cardiac_2D_3D.ipynb` to find example usage.

 ## Guide:
 1. Please perform adversarial data augmentation *before* computing standard supervised loss
 2. For networks with dropout layers, please replace `nn.Dropout2d` or `nn.Dropout3d` with fixable dropout layers to allow optimization with fixed network structure.
 We provide 2D, and 3D fixable dropout layers in `advchain.common.layers.Fixable2DDropout`, `advchain.common.layers.Fixable3DDropout`.
 3. for semi-supervised learning, please perform adversarial data augmentation on labelled and unlabelled batch *separately*.

-##FAQ
+## FAQ
-Q1.
-My network has multiple output branches, how can I specify which one used to guide adversarial data augmentation?
+- Q1.
+My network has multiple output branches, how can I specify which one to be used to guide adversarial data augmentation?
-A1.
+- A1.
 Currently, by default, our solver only supports model with a single output.
 One can specify the output from which branch by reimplementing the function in `get_net_output(self,model, data)`, which can be found in `advchain/augmentor/adv_compose_solver.py`.

-Q2: Can I use other losses?
+- Q2: Can I use other losses?
-A2.
+- A2.
 Yes.
-You can do so by adding your preferred one in `advchaincalc_segmentation_consistency`, which is in `/vol/biomedic3/cc215/Project/advchain/advchain/common/loss.py`
+Currently we support mean squared loss ('mse'), kl loss ('kl'), and contour loss ('contour').
+You can also implement your preferred one in `advchaincalc_segmentation_consistency`, which is in `/vol/biomedic3/cc215/Project/advchain/advchain/common/loss.py`. and  change `divergence_types = ['your loss name'],  divergence_weights=[1.0` when initializing `ComposeAdversarialTransformSolver`.

 ## Citation